UWPRG/GROMACS/examples/IL_density_example_ffmaker_boxmaker/README.md

 `BMI,TF2,1.456`

-executing the following command within the scripts directory:
+executing the following command within the inputs directory:

-`source salt.sh ../inputs/salt.inp`
+`source salt.sh salt.inp`

 will produce an output like the following: